Investigative Reporters and Editors: IRE'S headquarters at Missouri School of Journalism

-From 1976 and 1980, the resource center was established in the University of Missouri School of Journalism, hired a permanent staff, founded a publication (IRE Journal), held annual and regional conferences, setup an annual awards program, and adopted a definition of investigative journalism.
+From 1976 and 1980, the Resource Center was established in the University of Missouri School of Journalism, hired a permanent staff, founded a publication (IRE Journal), held annual and regional conferences, set up an annual awards program, and adopted a definition of investigative journalism.

-Arizona Project
+The Arizona Project

 In 1976, one of the members, Don Bolles of the Arizona Republic was murdered by a bomb explosion beneath his car.
 Led by Newsday journalist Robert W. Greene, the Arizona Project team consisted of 38 journalists from 28 newspapers and television stations.
 They went to Phoenix, Arizona to produce a 23-part series in 1977 exposing widespread corruption in the state.